snewcomer/ember-short-number/README.md

 Usage
 ------------------------------------------------------------------------------
 The following APIs take the language code as the the second argument based on [ISO 639-1](http://www.loc.gov/standards/iso639-2/php/code_list.php).
-You can also pass `en_GB` or `en-GB` and we will normalize it to `en` as well.
+You can also pass `en_GB` and we will normalize it to `en-GB` as well.

 ### Template Helper